: I know! I'll throw my own barbecue!

 open/close all folders

 - Mary Poppins: Mary wins a horse race by politely asking the lead racers to let her pass.
 Bonus points for the shocked look on their faces once they realize what she's done.
-And yes, she is just that awesome.
+Yes, she is just that awesome.

 Live Action TV

-- This was one of the things that made Nat & Kat so effective on Season 17 of The Amazing Race.
+- The Amazing Race: This was one of the things that made Nat & Kat so effective on Season 17.
 In a game where even the most congenial people will lose it from time to time, Nat & Kat kept their decorum for the entire race, never even showing frustration with each other.

 - In Community Annie convinces Jeff to help Pierce reconnect with his ex-step daughter via this trope.